 – Export your tracks with a few seconds of silence after it to avoid any clicks or harsh cut.

-3 – Make sure you are thruly happy on both sound design & arrangment sides of your rough mix.
+3 – Make sure you are truly happy on both sound design & arrangement sides of your rough mix.

-You shouldn’t think/say “we’ll fix it in the mix”.
-If you can fix it at recording/composing stages you’ll end up with a better result.
+If you can fix it at recording/composing stages, you’ll end up with a better result.

-Remember that you can send you roughmix to your technician for a detailed feedback before exporting the individual tracks, he’ll be able to let you know if there is any major issues that needs some fixes on your side before sending the files over.
+Remember that you can send you rough mix to your technician for a detailed feedback before exporting the individual tracks, he’ll be able to let you know if there are any major issues that need some fixes on your side before sending the files over.

 4 – What effects should i apply and which ones will you apply ?